andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 **Optional:** Buffy the Vampire Slayer Season 1 Ep.
 8: <i>I Robot, You Jane</i> (I don't have a link to this one - but it's a good example of 'evil computer' and I highly recommend it!)

+**Discussion Questions:**
+  1. What is the role of electricity in electrotech?
+Can there be non-electrical machines that you would still be willing to call electrotech?

+  2. **Talk about the importance of the occluded interior of electrotech.
+Why is this the major departure from mechtech?**

 ---

 **Date:** 9/28